I have been a performer of violin and viola for more than a quarter-century.

 In addition to performing and teaching, I also have composed original works.
 Click here to hear me perform a piece I wrote for viola and two violins, Déjà Vu of Nostalgic Dreams (I’m the one in the middle).

-I am pursuing a Doctor of Musical Arts degree in strings performance at the University of Washington School of Music in Seattle, where I received my Master of Music degree.
+I am ABD (All But Dissertation) for a Doctor of Musical Arts degree in strings performance at the University of Washington School of Music in Seattle, where I also received my Master of Music degree.
 I also have been a graduate teaching assistant.
-My duties included chamber music coaching, viola teaching and management of a special instruments collection.
+My duties have included chamber music coaching, viola teaching and management of a special instruments collection.

 In addition to my MM degree, I hold a Bachelor of Fine Arts degree specializing in violin and viola performance from the California Institute of the Arts, in Valencia, California.
 During that time, I played in numerous collegiate ensembles both on the campus and around the Los Angeles area.